dentsuAchtung/listofawesome/README.md

-# listofawesome
+# dentsuAchtung!
+List of Awesome

-Website for managing our talent
+Web service for managing prospective talent